 Introduction

-Infertility is a global reproductive health problem affecting approximately 15% of couples during their reproductive years worldwide, with rates varying by region. ) In developing countries, infertility rates can reach up to 30% in certain populations, while developed countries typically see rates between 8-12%.( ovulation disorders 35%, fallopian tube problems 30%, male factors 30%, and unexplained causes 5%.
+Infertility is a global reproductive health issue affecting approximately 15% of couples during their reproductive years, with rates varying by region (Wang et al., 2024).
+In developing countries, infertility rates can reach up to 30% in certain populations, while developed countries typically see rates between 8% and 12% (Brannigan et al., 2023).
+The primary causes of infertility include ovulation disorders (35%), fallopian tube problems (30%), male factors (30%), and unexplained causes (5%) (Carson et al., 2021).
 Female infertility involves several complex mechanisms.
-Polycystic ovary syndrome (PCOS), for instance, disrupts normal ovulation by causing increased androgen production and insulin resistance.
-Other common causes include damaged fallopian tubes from infections or endometriosis, which prevent sperm from reaching the egg, and structural problems in the uterus that make it difficult for embryos to implant successfully.( Treatment for female infertility primarily involves regulating hormones through medications that stimulate ovulation and prepare the uterus for pregnancy.
-A crucial medication in this process is estradiol, which helps women with low estrogen levels by promoting the growth and development of the uterine lining.
-(Farkas, S., et al., 2022)
+Polycystic ovary syndrome (PCOS), for instance, disrupts normal ovulation by causing increased androgen production and insulin resistance (Ding et al., 2021).
+Other common causes include damaged fallopian tubes from infections or endometriosis, which prevent sperm from reaching the egg, and structural problems in the uterus that make it difficult for embryos to implant successfully (Bonavina et al., 2021).
+Treatment for female infertility primarily involves regulating hormones through medications that stimulate ovulation and prepare the uterus for pregnancy.
+A crucial medication in this process is estradiol, which helps women with low estrogen levels by promoting the growth and development of the uterine lining.(Xiao et al., 2023)

-Marine environments contain a wealth of natural compounds that offer safe, cost-effective, and readily available treatment options with minimal side effects.
+Marine environments contain a wealth of natural compounds that offer safe, cost-effective, and readily available treatment options with minimal side effects (Ujianti et al., 2023)(Ujianti et al., 2024).
 Sea cucumbers are among these valuable marine resources, having been used in traditional medicine for centuries.
 Modern research now provides scientific evidence supporting their therapeutic benefits, particularly in treating infertility.
-Recent studies have demonstrated sea cucumbers' significant potential as anti-infertility agents.
-Seacucumber extract have their antioxidant and anti-inflammatory properties, specifically noting their positive impact on reproductive health and fertility management.
-A comprehensive review by detailed sea cucumbers' nutritional composition and health benefits, including specific effects on female fertility.( by Luo et al. demonstrates the beneficial effects of sea cucumber peptide on sex hormone regulation in both normal and Premature Ovarian Failure female mice.( Additional laboratory research examined the cytoprotective effects of sea cucumber extracts on cryopreserved bovine sperm.( Supporting these findings, Li and Zhang (2020) demonstrated that sea cucumber saponin extract exhibits dual effects on mouse oocyte maturation through reduced oxidative stress and TNF-α expression. ) All these studies indicate that sea cucumbers show significant potential as anti-infertility agents through their antioxidant properties and positive effects on reproductive health in both men and women.
+Recent studies have demonstrated the significant potential of sea cucumbers as anti-infertility agents.
+Sea cucumber extract possesses antioxidant and anti-inflammatory properties, specifically noting their positive impact on reproductive health and fertility management (Hossain et al., 2022).

+A comprehensive review detailed the nutritional composition and health benefits of sea cucumbers, including specific effects on female fertility (Hoang et al., 2022).
+A study by Luo et al,. demonstrated the beneficial effects of sea cucumber peptide on sex hormone regulation in both normal and Premature Ovarian Failure female mice (Luo et al., 2023).
+Additional laboratory research examined the cytoprotective effects of sea cucumber extracts on cryopreserved bovine sperm (Kowalczyk et al., 2022).
+Supporting these findings, Li and Zhang (2020) demonstrated that sea cucumber saponin extract exhibits dual effects on mouse oocyte maturation through reduced oxidative stress and TNF-α expression (Moghadam et al., 2022).
+A comperhensive review indicate that sea cucumbers show significant potential as anti-infertility agents through their antioxidant properties and positive effects on reproductive health in both men and women.

-While sea cucumber extract shows promise in treating infertility, significant knowledge gaps persist in our understanding of its specific molecular mechanisms, especially regarding hormonal regulation.
-Additional research is needed to clarify how these extracts influence reproductive hormone secretion, identify the cellular signaling pathways involved, and understand their interactions with hormone receptors.
-This research uses pharmacological network analysis to elucidate the synergistic effects and underlying mechanisms of various compounds by facilitating the evaluation of their underlying multilevel interactions.( It is hoped that the identification of specific bioactive compounds from sea cucumber that play a role in fertility mechanisms can be achieved, thus enabling the identification of therapeutic targets and potential signaling pathways most closely related to determining the potential mechanism of sea cucumber as an anti-infertility agent in this disease.
+While sea cucumber extract shows promise in treating infertility, significant knowledge gaps remain regarding its specific molecular mechanisms, particularly in terms of hormonal regulation.
+Further research is required to clarify how these extracts influence reproductive hormone secretion, identify the cellular signalling pathways involved, and understand their interactions with hormone receptors.
+This study employs pharmacological network analysis to elucidate the synergistic effects and underlying mechanisms of various compounds, facilitating the evaluation of their multilevel interactions (Ujianti et al., 2023).
+It is hoped that identifying specific bioactive compounds from sea cucumbers involved in fertility mechanisms will enable the determination of therapeutic targets and signalling pathways most relevant to understanding the potential mechanism of sea cucumbers as an anti-infertility agent in this context.

 MATERIALS AND METHODS